ANIMAL CONTROL DIVISION

 He was certified at Northern Michigan K9 in Clare, Michigan in October

 of 2015.
 K9 Ezo is certified in apprehension, article searches, narcotics, and tracking.
-K9 Ezo is assigned to Deputy Benjamin Speigl.
+K9 Ezo is assigned to Detective Benjamin Speigl.

 The K9 program is a remarkable asset for both public safety and for Law Enforcement.
 The Sheriff's Office K9 Program is here to support not only the Sheriff's Office, but also City Police Agencies within Charlevoix County.

 Ezo is doing a great job detecting illegal drugs.
 He is a tremendous asset for our Office in helping to further assist us in protecting the citizens of Charlevoix County.